 Police can apply for an intervention order on behalf of a family member experiencing violence – even without the consent of the affected family member.

 Police are becoming more active and interventionist in family violence cases.
 Police now act as applicants (i.e. the person seeking the intervention order) in over two-thirds of all cases and the number of applications initiated by police is increasing.

-One of the benefits of a police officer acting as an applicant is that police can apply for interim intervention orders by telephone or fax outside normal court hours.
-This is particularly useful in emergency situations, at night, during weekends, or in isolated country areas where the distance to the nearest courthouse makes it impracticable to attend court in person.
+One of the benefits of a police officer acting as an applicant is that police officers can apply for interim intervention orders by telephone outside normal court hours.
+This is useful in emergency situations, at night, during weekends, or in isolated country areas where the nearest courthouse is far away.

 Police also have “holding powers” where a police officer can apprehend and detain an adult for six hours (or for 10 hours if extended by a court) in order to apply for and/or serve an intervention order.